Ocicat Cat Lifespan & Longevity Guide

 The Ocicat has an average lifespan of 12-18 yrs.
 With proper nutrition, exercise, and veterinary care, many Ocicats live full, healthy lives.

-With a typical weight of 6-15 lbs and lifespan of 12-18 yrs, the Ocicat requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-15 lbs and lifespan of 12-18 yrs, the Ocicat has specific care needs shaped by its genetics and build.
 Weighing 6-15 lbs at maturity, the Ocicat brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Factors Affecting Longevity

 Weighing 6-15 lbs at maturity, the Ocicat brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.
-Ocicats with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Ocicat do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 Life Stages

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Ocicats have particular requirements based on their medium size, light shedding level, and genetic predispositions to HCM and renal amyloidosis.
+Three variables drive daily care for Ocicats: their medium size, their light shedding level, and their breed-associated risk of HCM and renal amyloidosis.

 Senior Care